submission2019/cnn-quantization/README.md

 ```

 ## Prepare setup for Inference
-Low precision inference requires to find scale of low precision tensors ahead of time.
-In order to calculate scale we need to collect statistics of activations for specific topology and dataset.
-Note that all actions bellow are time consuming, but could be done ahead of inference time once.
+We use a profiling data-set of approximately 256 images sampled from the training-set to collect statistics of activations at offline time.
+These are needed later to calculate the scale/clipping value of each activation tenor.
 ### Collect statistics
 ```
 # Collect per layer statistics